miguelandy875/alx-pre_course/README.md

 <---I’m currently an undergraduate in software engineering--->

-<---and I've joined the ALX Software Engineering Programme.--->
+<---and I've joined the ALX Software Engineering Program.--->